spotlightpa/poor-richard/content/news/2024-01-23-SPLDATALOSS.md

 One local law enforcement official who asked to remain anonymous told Spotlight PA that the data still missing involves evidence logs for more recent crimes — a loss that could affect how those cases are prosecuted in the future.
 That is because those logs document what is known in law enforcement circles as the chain of custody, or details on the time and place evidence was collected, who handled it, and where it was sent for analysis.

+The association representing Pennsylvania’s district attorneys said Tuesday it has not received any reports of problems so far.

+Its executive director, Kelly Callihan, wrote in an email that her organization believes there should be “minimal impact on cases as PSP labs have policies for internally tracking evidence and documenting forensic testing that is done; often referred to as the ‘old-fashioned-way’ of managing evidence in terms of chain of custody.”

-The association representing Pennsylvania’s district attorneys did not respond to a request for comment.
-The association representing police chiefs in the state could not be reached for comment.
+The association representing police chiefs in the state did not return a request for comment.

-Shapiro’s office referred questions on the matter to the Office of Administration and State Police.
+Shapiro’s office has also been silent on the issue, even though the Office of Administration falls under the governor’s jurisdiction.

+Among the questions his administration did not answer was whether the review of the office’s policies should be conducted by an outside agency, rather than internally.

 Snyder said the State Police alerted district attorneys and other law enforcement officials of the data loss on Jan.
 11, and another letter with updates was sent to them on Monday.
-Spotlight PA has requested a copy of the letter.
+State Police did not respond to a request Tuesday for a copy of the letter.

 Also on Monday, Shapiro administration officials separately briefed legislative leaders on the matter.